The Todd-Coxeter Algorithm for Semigroups and Monoids: Congruence enumeration

 \begin{lemma} Let $\Gamma_1= (N_1, E_1)$ and $\Gamma_2= (N_2, E_2)$ be word graphs, and let $\pi_{\Gamma_1}: N_1 \to \mathfrak{P}(A ^ * \times A ^ *)$ and $\pi_{\Gamma_2}:N_2\to \mathfrak{P}(A ^ * \times A ^ *)$ be the path relations of $\Gamma_1$ and $\Gamma_2$, respectively.
 If $\phi: \Gamma_1\to \Gamma_2$ is a homomorphism and $\alpha\in N_1$ is arbitrary, then $(\alpha)\pi_{\Gamma_1}\subseteq((\alpha)\phi) \pi_{\Gamma_2}$. \end{lemma}

-Before giving the definition of a congruence enumeration, we highlight that many accounts of the Todd-Coxeter algorithm (see, for instance, \cite{B.-Eick2004aa, Neubuser1982aa, Sims1994aa}) are not formulated in terms of digraphs, but rather as a \textit{table} whose rows are labelled by a set $C$ of non-negative integers, and columns are labelled by the generating set $A$.
+Before giving the definition of a congruence enumeration, we highlight that many accounts of the Todd-Coxeter algorithm (see, for instance,~\cite{B.-Eick2004aa, Neubuser1982aa, Sims1994aa}) are not formulated in terms of digraphs, but rather as a \textit{table} whose rows are labelled by a set $C$ of non-negative integers, and columns are labelled by the generating set $A$.
 If $\Gamma = (N, E)$ is a deterministic word graph and $f: C \to N$ is a bijection such that $(0)f = 0$, then the value in the row labelled $c$ and column labelled $a$ is $f ^ {-1}$ of the target of the unique edge in $\Gamma$ with source $(c)f$ and label $a$.
-At its conception in 193?, congruence enumeration was originally intended to be performed by hand, and, in this context, using tables is more straightforward than using graphs.
-On the other hand, word graphs provide a somewhat more modern language and accessible means of discussing congruence enumeration.
+According to Neub{\"u}ser~\cite{Neubuser1982aa}, until the 1950s, congruence enumeration was often performed by hand, and, in this context, using tables is more straightforward than using graphs.
+On the other hand, the language of word graphs provide a more accessible means of discussing congruence enumeration in theory.